minglongxue/minglongxue.github.io/_pages/about.md

 </p>

 - *2026.05*: &nbsp;🎉🎉 One paper is accepted by Neural Networks (SCI, CCF-B).
-- *2026.03*: &nbsp;🎉🎉 One paper is accepted by The Visual Computer (SCI,中科院三区,CCF-C).
+- *2026.03*: &nbsp;🎉🎉 One paper is accepted by The Visual Computer (SCI,中科院三区, CCF-C).
 - *2026.03*: &nbsp;🥂🥂 Spring group hiking.
 <p align = "center">
 <img  src="/images/tuanjian2026.jpg" width="50%" />
 </p>

-- *2026.03*: &nbsp;🎉🎉 One paper is accepted by ACM Transactions on Multimedia Computing Communications and Applications (SCI,中科院三区,CCF-B).
+- *2026.03*: &nbsp;🎉🎉 One paper is accepted by ACM Transactions on Multimedia Computing Communications and Applications (SCI,中科院三区, CCF-B).
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by CVPR 2026 (CCF-A).
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by The Visual Computer (SCI,中科院三区, CCF-C).
 - *2026.01*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition Letters (SCI,中科院三区, CCF-C).